 HOW TO GET TO THE BLUE MOUNTAINS FROM SYDNEY

 If you’re wondering how to get to the Blue Mountains from Sydney, there are three options – car, bus or train.
-It depends on your budget, time limitations and what you hope to do in The Blue Mountains which option you feel is best.
+It depends on your budget, time limitations and which Blue Mountains attractions you want to visit as to which option you feel is best.

-If you’re a keen hiker, you may not want to be limited by a train timetable.
-If you want to beat the crowds, you may want to drive to leave as early as possible.
+If you’re a keen hiker, there are so many walks in the Blue Mountains you may not want to be limited by a train timetable.
+If you want to beat the crowds, you may want to drive to leave to start your day trip early as possible.
 If you want someone else to do all the hard work, a Blue Mountains bus tour may be your best option.
 Read our advice below to find the best option for you.

 We chose to do our Blue Mountains day trip tour by car, well campervan to be specific.
-For us, it offered the most freedom and allowed us to stop at only the stops we wanted to as well as spend as much or as little time as we wanted at each stop.
+For us, it offered the most freedom and allowed us to stop at only the Blue Mountains attractions we wanted to see as well as spend as much or as little time as we wanted at each stop.
 It is also the most time effective, as it is only a 90 minute drive from Sydney to the Blue Mountains if you travel via toll roads.

-To begin our Blue Mountains day trip as early as possible, we camped closer to the National Park the night before, so we only had a 40-minute drive in the morning.
+If you can brave camping in Australia as a tip, to begin your Blue Mountains day trip as early as possible, we camped closer to the National Park the night before, so we only had a 40-minute drive in the morning.
+You could always camp afterwards and spend 2 days exploring the Blue Mountains, with so much to see and do it is one of the most popular weekend getaways from Sydney.

 The second option (and one of the most popular) is to do your Blue Mountains day trip by train.
 The Sydney to Blue Mountains train is a great option if you’re on a budget or can’t drive.
 The train costs around AU$10.00 each way and takes 2 hours.
 If you are planning a Blue Mountains day trip by train, we recommend going on a Sunday, when transport in Sydney is capped at AU$2.70.
 You can pay the train fare using your Opal card.